Illustration for Designing Efficient Recursion in Transparent Proof Systems (PLONK-ish and STARK-ish)

 Designing Efficient Recursive SNARKs: Practical Patterns and Pitfalls

-Illustration for Designing Efficient Recursive Proof Composition: Practical Patterns for Prover and Verifier Systems
+Illustration for Designing Recursive SNARKs: Practical Patterns for Prover/Verifier Architecture

 Tech Insights

-Designing Efficient Recursive Proof Composition: Practical Patterns for Prover and Verifier Systems
+Designing Recursive SNARKs: Practical Patterns for Prover/Verifier Architecture

 Scroll to Top